 That is a typical weekday for me.
 My weekends look different since I don’t work on the weekends and I have a lot of personal time and family time on Saturday and Sunday.

-I still make time to do the things I enjoy.
-I still make time for play and for talking with friends.
+Importantly, I still make time to do the things I enjoy.
+There’s time for play and for talking with friends.
 I try not to overbook or overwhelm myself with each day.
 I’ve learned the hard way what can happen with overexerting myself.

 Burnout has put me in the hospital – more than once!